jutils/jsen-core/README.md

 JSEN Core - Java Script Engine Core
 ======

-Implementation of abstract script engine according to JSR 223.
-Contains fundamental member resolvers that are used for the exporting of the Java objects into scripts.
-For further information how to use this core on implementing own scripting engine see [jsen-js](https://developer.mozilla.org/en-US/docs/Rhino) where it has been already used.
+Implementation of the abstract script engine following JSR 223.
+Contains fundamental class member resolvers that are used for exporting of the Java objects into scripts.
+For further information how to use this core on implementing your own scripting engine see [jsen-js](https://github.com/ITman1/jsen-js) where it has been already used.

 This library is fork of [ScriptBox](https://github.com/ITman1/ScriptBox).